Balance of Payments

 Timeliness and punctuality

-The statistics are published every quarter approx. 40 days after the end of the reference period.
-Main results are published monthly approx. 40 days after the end of the particular month.
-The final data is published proximately 3 years after the reference period.
-Punctuality is extremely high .
+The statistics are published quarterly, approximately 40 days after the end of the reference period.
+Main results are published monthly, approximately 40 days after the end of the relevant month.
+The final statistics are published approximately three years after the end of the reference period.
+The statistics are published on the announced time.

 Read more about timeliness and punctuality